Should I Roll My Old Car Loan Into My New One?

 Another important factor to consider when purchasing a car or considering rolling your old car loan into a new one is to not get caught up in the moment when buying a car.

-Before going to the dealership, research cars at home beforehand, taking into account factors like price, reliability, and whether a new or used model better fits with your lifestyle.
-And take a day or two after you go car shopping to make your final decision.
+Before going to the dealership, research cars at home, taking into account factors like price, reliability, equipment options, gas usage and whether a new or used model better fits with your needs and lifestyle.
+Take a day or two after you go car shopping to make your final decision.